Securing data solutions

 - Deploy password management.

-- Enforce multi-factor authentication (MFA) for users.
+- Enforce multi-factor authentication for users.

-- Use role based access control (RBAC).
+- Use Azure role-based access control (Azure RBAC).

 - Conditional Access Policies should be configured, which enhances the classic concept of user identity with additional properties related to user location, device type, patch level, and so on.